-- 9.1 The impact of the Coronavirus pandemic is likely to increase over the next few weeks and the lasting impacts will affect the Council and the people of Cambridgeshire for much longer.
-There will be a number of impacts from the pandemic and lockdown that need to be considered.
-In place Based services, there are issues with how services such as waste are brought back to full service delivery.
-There are also likely to be extra demans on certain services.
-Other parts of the Council will for example, see in a rise in referrals to children's services as the pressures on families increase and that demand may also grow in adult services as the effects of interrupted care on chronic conditions emerge.
-It is essential that we plan for an extended period of response and recovery. - 9.2 Although the Council's immediate focus is on the significant role we play in minimising the impact of COVID-19, we must also start planning now for the support that will be needed to help Cambridgeshire recover as quickly as possible.

-- 9.3 The current allocation of emergency funding from Government including the additional £1.6bn announced this Saturday will cover some of the additional costs and loss of income arising from the crisis and is very welcome, however it is unlikely to be enough.
+- 9.1 The direct impact of the Coronavirus pandemic will remain with us for a significant period of time, as no vaccine or treatment for COVID-19 has yet been developed.
+The lasting impacts will affect the Council and the people of Cambridgeshire for much longer.
+We are predicting that the impact of the pandemic and lockdown will result in a rise in referrals to children's services as the pressures on families increase and that demand may also grow in adult services as the effects of interrupted care on chronic conditions emerge.
+It is essential that we plan for an extended period of response and recovery. - 9.2 Although the Council's immediate focus is on the significant role we play in minimising the impact of COVID-19, we must also start planning now for the support that will be needed to help Cambridgeshire recover as quickly as possible, while recognising that a significant degree of social distancing is likely to be needed for some time. - 9.3 The current allocation of emergency funding from Government including the additional £1.6bn announced this Saturday will cover some of the additional costs and loss of income arising from the crisis and is very welcome, however it is unlikely to be enough.
 Our discussions with Government have indicated that conversations will continue as the full financial impacts of this pandemic become better understood.
 We have started to model the likely impact of this on current and future budgets and will continue to refine and adjust this modelling as we understand the pressures created by the pandemic. - 9.4 The current level of complexity and demand is unprecedented and the Council has responded by taking decisive action and by working at pace with partners and communities to ensure that the most vulnerable people across Cambridgeshire have the support they need.
 At the same time, we have continued to run the business and to fulfil our statutory responsibilities.
 The Joint Management Team is hugely grateful to the Council's committed and hardworking staff who have made this possible.
 Action plans to ensure our workforce stays resilient and feels well supported are in place and the mental and physical wellbeing of our workforce remains a priority.